Welcome to UNICEF USA!

 The American Medical Association, the American Academy of Pediatrics and the American College of Emergency Physicians have all declared institutional racism an urgent public health issue.
 It is also a violation of children's rights — not just to health care, but to all the other essentials kids need to live healthy lives with the promise of bright, productive futures.

-Here, Dr. Igda Martinez, clinical psychologist and director of behavioral health at The Floating Hospital in New York City, talks about what's at stake and the unique risks COVID-19 presents for children of color — with the warning that removing the obstacles to their proper care won't be easy.
+Here, Dr. Igda Martinez, clinical psychologist and director of behavioral health at The Floating Hospital in New York City, talks about why fighting coronavirus in communities of color is difficult and the unique risks COVID-19 presents for the children who live there — with the warning that removing the obstacles to their proper care won't be easy.

 We are seeing an uptick in the urgency of demands for social justice in health.
 But, unfortunately, the responsibility continues to fall on the people who are suffering.